Virtual Reality Workshop II

 TILL Classroom, 3rd Floor, Ekstrom Library

+Did you attend our Virtual Reality Workshop last spring?
 Are you interested in learning about the possibilities of integrating virtual reality (VR), augmented reality (AR), and immersive virtual reality (IVR) in your courses?
-During this event, VR expert Dr. Shannon Putman will share an overview of these technologies and demonstrate how VR, AR and IVR can be used to engage students in course content.
+During this event, the TILL staff will exhibit the newly acquired classroom set of VR headsets and sanitizing cart.
+Dr. Shannon Putman will share an overview of these technologies and demonstrate how VR, AR and IVR can be used to engage students in course content.
+Dr. Danielle Franco will share her experience creating VR content and using it with her students.

 Presented by the Delphi Center for Teaching and Learning and the Nystrand Center of Excellence in Education